 There are various uses of Geospatial analysis.

-They can be used to map natural resources, or track weather phenomena like rainfall, snow or humidity, air pressure etc. With the location of past weather phenomenon, one can analyze trends and understand/predict future instances.
+- Geospatial analysis can be used to map natural resources, track weather phenomena like rainfall, snow, humidity, air pressure, etc.

-Urban planning and city planning can also take the help of map-based analysis techniques.
-The growing population in cities often needs have increased electricity and water needs, and demand and supply in large cities keep on varying.
+- Urban planning and city planning can take the help of map-based analysis techniques to understand the growing population’s electricity and water needs.

-City councils and Municipal corporations do have the necessary data in many cases, but not a good way to visualize and analyze the data.
-If one has the electricity demand per region in a city, plotted on a map, one can determine which regions need an urgent upgrade and more supply.
-All aspects of urban planning can be done easily with proper geospatial analysis.
+- With the data plotted on a map, one can determine which regions need an urgent upgrade and more supply, and all aspects of urban planning can be done easily with proper geospatial analysis.